jsummers/deark/readme.md

         mbin = Put both forks in a MacBinary container.
        For input files already in AppleDouble or AppleSingle format, see the formats.txt file for more information.
+    -opt riscos:appendtype
+       For RISC OS formats, append the file type to the output filename.
     -opt deflatecodec=native
        Use Deark's native "Deflate" decompressor when possible, instead of miniz.
 It is experimental and much slower, but could be useful for